 The U.S. Navy Concert Band

 The United States Navy Concert Band, the premier wind ensemble of the U.S. Navy, presents a wide array of marches, patriotic selections, orchestral transcriptions and modern wind ensemble repertoire.
-As the original ensemble of the Navy Band, the Concert Band has been performing public concerts and participating in high-profile events for over eighty-five years.
+As the original ensemble of the Navy Band, the Concert Band has been performing public concerts and participating in high-profile events for more than ninety five years.